AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 ## Set up

-### The library setup
+### Library setup

-To prepare the library to the arrive of the Rubik's cubes, a grid will be drawn with pencil on the wall.
+To prepare the library for the Rubik's cubes arrival, a grid will be drawn with a pencil on the wall.

 The squares on the grid will have a size of 5.6 x 5.6 cm each, which is the size of a Rubik's cube.
 On each square, the number of the case will be written to easily find the right place for the Rubik's cubes.

-The same grid should be drawn on the printed fresco to have a reference next to the wanted place.
+The same grid should be drawn on the printed fresco to have a reference for the actual fresco.

-### The fresco set up
+### Fresco set up

+To

 ## Removal

-When the fresco will be removed or changed, it will probably left some tape on the wall.
-To remove the tape without any damage, the use of a hair dryer will be needed.
+When the fresco will be removed or changed, it will probably leave some tape or marks on the wall.
+Removing the tape without damaging the wall will require a hair dryer.

 - Heat the corners and edges of the adhesive to soften the glue,
 - Peel it off using a card or a spatula from the edge,
 - Heat again if it doesn't peel off,
-- If there are some glue left on the wall, use a sponge soaked in saopy water.
+- If there is some glue left on the wall, use a sponge soaked in soapy water.

 ## Python Coding Conventions and Best Practices (PEP 8)

-Our code will outlines the coding conventions and best practices for writing Python code, in accordance with the Python Enhancement Proposal 8 (PEP 8).
-Adhering to these guidelines ensures code consistency and readability, making it easier for developers to collaborate on the project.
+Our code will outline the coding conventions and best practices for writing Python code, according to the Python Enhancement Proposal 8 (PEP 8).
+Following these guidelines ensures code consistency and readability, making it easier for developers to collaborate on the project.

 ### Code Layout